yabqiu/dotfiles/README.md

 ```

 #### NERDTree(iTerm2) Font setting
 In order to show devicons in NERDTree file tree, we need to install one of nerdfonts.
 We can try any other fonts if we want.
+Get more nerdfonts from this repo https://github.com/ryanoasis/nerd-fonts

 For this example, we install font `Sauce Code Pro Nerd Font Complete Mono.ttf`